 There are newly published studies coming out that support the use and demonstrate the benefit of PRP in the treatment of soft tissue injuries, like tennis elbow, rotator cuff tendinitis, and degenerative arthritis affecting joints, like the knee.

 Where does PRP come from and how does it work?

 A sample of your blood is taken under sterile conditions.
-The blood is placed in a specialized centrifuge that spins the blood twice; once to eliminate RBC and isolate your plasma than a second time to concentrate the platelets within your plasma.
+The blood is placed in a specialized centrifuge that spins the blood twice.
+Once to eliminate RBC and isolate your plasma, then a second time to concentrate the platelets within your plasma.
 What is created is known as PRP.